-- 1. In the Start view, click Configure Counters. - 2.
-Click Add counters from a template 🖹 to see a list of available templates.
+- 1. In the Start view, select the Use advanced mode checkbox. - 2.
+Click Select Counters. - 3.
+Click Add counters from a template to see a list of available templates.

-Figure 3-1: Templates available from the Counter Configuration dialog box.
+Figure 3-2: Templates available from the Select Counters dialog box.

-3. Select a counter template appropriate for the GPU in your device, then Save your changes.
+4. Select a counter template appropriate for the GPU in your device, then Save your changes.

 The number of counters in the template that your device supports is shown next to each template.
-For example, here, 34 of the 38 available counters in the Arm® MaliTM Midgard template are supported in the connected device.
+For example, here, 101 of the 101 available counters in the Arm[®] Mali[TM] template are supported in the connected device.
+Streamline notifies you if the target device does not support all the counters that are defined in the selected template.